-Genuine gemstones are rare to find and this is the very reason why it is considered so vital to learn about the physical attributes of a gemstone.
-If you will be aware about these, the chances of being fooled by unscrupulous sellers are reduced to a minimum.
-Choosing an emerald is as vital as wearing it because only a good quality emerald will be able to bring desired results for the wearer.
+Genuine gemstones are rare to find and this is the very reason why it is so vital to learning about the physical attributes of a gemstone.
+If you will be aware of these, the chances of being fooled by unscrupulous sellers are reduced to a minimum.
+Choosing an emerald is as vital as wearing it because only a good quality emerald stone will be able to bring desired results for the wearer.
 Therefore, the best bet is to look for a certified emerald from a reputed seller.

 You must know about the physical attributes of a good quality emerald so that you can check out its ingenuity.
 Another way is to have it examined by an expert before you close the deal.
 Following are some points to check before you buy this gemstone:

 Emerald is a gemstone variety of the mineral beryl, which carried trace amounts of chromium and in some cases, vanadium.

 The primary color of emeralds is green, while they can occur in hues which vary from yellow-green to blue-green.
 A fine emerald stone is the one which is well saturate and its primary hue of green is vivid and bright.

 A deep green color is desirable as it is consider the main parameter of its purity.
 This is why Colombian emeralds are of good quality, as compared to their lighter counterparts such as Brazilian emeralds.

 Clarity of Emerald Gemstone

 It is normal for emerald to have some inclusions and surface fissures.
 Though the ones which have no such inclusions which are visible to the naked eye are flawless.

 In fact, the gemstones which have minor flaws are considered to be authentic.
 It is very rare to find such emeralds, in which surface breaking fissures are absent, which is why most of them are treated to improve their clarity.